my-awesome/my-awesome-template/README.md

 * the order of the content doesn't matter
 * a message must contains a valid **url** or it will be ignored i.e. a word that starts with `http`
 * if a line contains a word starting with *underscore* it will be used as **path** e.g. `_folder_subfolder`
-    - optional, default is root `/`
+    - optional, default path is root `/`
-    - you can defined only 1 path: only the first one is used
+    - you can define 1 path: only the first one is used
 * if a line contains a word starting with *hash* it will be used as **tag** e.g. `#mytag`
-    - optional, by default are always converted to lowercase
+    - optional, tags are always converted to lowercase by default
-    - you can defined multiple tags
+    - you can define multiple tags

 ## Setup